 • Time management workshop

-• Reflect & Reintegrate – translating your experience into your professional materials
+• Reflect & Reintegrate – enhancing your academic work by integrating your summer experiential learning

 Q: What is the time commitment for the internship?